 It is also possible to create a hyperlink (named anchor) to a location on the same page.
-For example, the links at the beginning of this page are all named anchors to each of the headings on this page.
+For example, the links at the beginning of this page are named anchors to the headings on this page.
 A link may also open a new tab and keep the current window open as a background tab.

 Why are some hyperlinks different colors?

 For usability, many websites (including Computer Hope) change the color of visited hyperlinks as a way to let the reader know what page they have already visited.
 For example, unless you have already viewed our motherboard page, the link should be blue.
 However, the link to this hyperlink page should be purple because you've visited the page since you are reading it now.

 Below is an example of how to create a hyperlink on an HTML page.
 In our visual example, you can see that a hyperlink uses the a tag with the href attribute that points to the file or web page.
 In the example, the hyperlink would be titled "Computer Hope" and point to the hope.html file.
 If the file did not exist, you would get a 404 error.

 Further information and examples on creating a hyperlink is on the link below.

 How can I click a link without using a mouse?